 The key objective of this book is to provide practical case studies of financial inclusion, rather than focus on academic debates such as the ideological basis of promoting microfinance.
 Using the recently adopted Sustainable Development Goals as an overall framing of the issues, it shows how poor and disadvantaged women and men can be bankable if the right facilitation for maximizing opportunities and addressing constraints are in place.
-Case studies confirm that achieving inclusive and sustainable access to financial products and services goes beyond simply enabling poor and disadvantaged women and men to have access to credit, or ability to open a bank account.
+Case studies confirm that achieving inclusive and sustainable access to financial products and services goes beyond simply enabling poor and disadvantaged women and men to have access to credit, or the ability to open a bank account.
 Examples from Africa, Asia and Latin America demonstrate encouraging progress in making microcredit accessible to millions of poor people.
-The foremost challenge, however, has been to ensure that they have access to and usage intensity of suitable and affordable financial products and services that meet the needs of their livelihoods as well as risks and mitigation strategies.
-This requires understanding poor and disadvantaged women and men do not exist in isolation from complex and interdependent functions in the financial system, which includes a number of actors, diversified services, constraints (not just symptoms) and capacities and incentives.
+The foremost challenge, however, has been to ensure that they have access to, and usage intensity of, suitable and affordable financial products and services that meet the needs of their livelihoods as well as risks and mitigation strategies.
+This requires understanding that poor and disadvantaged women and men do not exist in isolation from complex and interdependent functions in the financial system, which includes a number of actors, diversified services, constraints (not just symptoms) and capacities and incentives.

-Overall the book provides a rich source of examples of how building inclusive financial systems can empower the world's poor – by increasing income and employment opportunities, securing livelihoods and reducing poverty.
+Overall, the book provides a rich source of examples of how building inclusive financial systems can empower the world's poor – by increasing income and employment opportunities, securing livelihoods and reducing poverty.

-Zenebe B. Uraguchi and Essam Yassin Mohammed
+Zenebe Bashaw Uraguchi and Essam Yassin Mohammed

-Rubaiyath Sarwar and Ashraful Alam
+Md.
+Rubaiyath Sarwar and Md.
+Ashraful Alam

 Camilla Andersson, Erik Holmgren, James MacGregor and Jesper Stage